the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_algorithms/_index.md

 | **Jordan**     |     | 0   | 0          | 0       | 0         | 1   | 0        | 0          | 0      |     |
 | ...            |     |     |            |         |           |     |          |            |        |     |

-In code, this would noramally be represented without the headers in the table like this:
+In code, this would normally be represented without the headers in the table like this:

 ```python
 mtr = [ ...,